30 Tips for How To Camp In The Rain and Like It

 1. Buy the right tent for rain camping

-In the morning, the sun could be brazenly hot.
-In the afternoon, a light shower can come from nowhere.
+In the morning, the sun could be blazing hot.
+However, in the afternoon, a light shower can come from nowhere.
 You know how rainfall is formed.
-Evaporation occurs, then condensation, clouds become too pregnant and bang – rainfall!
-Just like that.
+First, evaporation occurs and then condensation.
+Second, the clouds become too pregnant and bang – rainfall!

 Look for a three-season tent.
 If it rains in the night while you are in your la la la land, you should stay dry.
 Even a 4-season tent should suffice.

 2. High ground is better when you camp in the rain

 Camp in the rain on high ground.
 This is not the time for you to camp beside a river.
 OK, the riverbed scenery is a lot better.
 In addition, the gurgle of the stream will lull you to sleep.
 However, you do not want to sleep your way through a drowning.